brefphp/dev-environment/README.md

 You can also clone this repo and make a symlink of `dev-env` script to somewhere in your `$PATH`.

 ## Explanations

-Path to your `docker.sock` file is required for `serverless invoke local --docker -f myFunction` to work.

-The `HOST_AWS_CONF_DIR` ENV variable is needed for running `bref/dashboard`.
-It's because we can't simply use volume mappings from inside of `bref/dev-env` container since in case of Docker in Docker mappings are from host instead.

 Bref is NOT preinstalled in `bref/dev-env` image.
 For it to work you have to first install it via `./dev-env composer require bref/bref`.
 This will create not only typical `vendor` directory in your project but also `.composer` directory for Composer cache, which you can add to your `.gitignore` file.